zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 \end{aligned}
 $$

-The Jacobian of Eqn.
-18b describes the rate at which one solid angle changes relative to the other.
+Technically, the Jacobian of Eqn.
+18b describes the *rate* at which one solid angle changes relative to the other.
 The notation has been purposefully chosen to mimic the one-dimensional partial[^10] derivative $\small \partial x / \partial t$.
-Similarly, the one-dimensional change of variables $\small dx = (\partial x / \partial t) dt$ is completely analogous to
+Similarly,

 [^10]: The derivative is partial because the microsurface normal implicitly depends on the view vector.

 $$ \tag{18d}
 	d\Omega(\bm{m})
 	= \left\vert \frac{\partial \Omega(\bm{m})}{\partial \Omega(\bm{r})} \right\vert d\Omega(\bm{r})
-	= \big\vert J(\bm{m}, \bm{r}) \big\vert d\Omega(\bm{r}).
+	= \big\vert J(\bm{m}, \bm{r}) \big\vert d\Omega(\bm{r})
 $$

+is completely analogous to the one-dimensional change of variables $\small dx = (\partial x / \partial t) dt$.

-Intuitively, the Jacobian is just a ratio of two differential solid angles, each corresponding to a projected differential area.
-Unfortunately, making sense of this statement requires a background in vector analysis.
-For the reader who wishes to understand the details, we provide a brief introduction to the Jacobians and differential solid angles in Appendix B.
+Intuitively, the absolute value of the Jacobian is just a *ratio* of two differential solid angles, each corresponding to a projected differential area.
+Unfortunately, making sense of this statement (and making it more precise) requires a background in vector analysis.
+For those readers who are interested in the details, we provide a brief introduction to Jacobians and differential solid angles in Appendix B.

+---

 We can utilize these geometric properties to find the expression of the Jacobian in Eqn.
 18d.
 Taking $\small \bm{v}$ as a constant, substitution of Eqn.
 13b into 23a and utilization of Eqn.
 23b-23d yields